Regulations, Grading, and Policies

 Freedom of information and protection of privacy

-UFV gathers and maintains information used for the purposes of admission, registration, and other fundamental activities related to being a member of the UFV community and attending a public post-secondary institution in the Province of British Columbia.
-In signing an application for admission, all applicants are advised that the information they provide and any other information placed into the student record will be protected and used in compliance with the Freedom of Information and Protection of Privacy Act, SBC 1992.
-Requests for information under the act should be sent to the Manager of Employee Relations.
+UFV collects and maintains personal information used for the purposes of admission, registration, and other fundamental activities related to being a member of the UFV community and attending a public post-secondary institution in the Province of British Columbia.
+In signing an application for admission, all applicants are advised that the information they provide and any other information placed into their student record will be protected and used in compliance with the Freedom of Information and Protection of Privacy Act [RSBC 1996].
+Requests for access to information under the Act should be directed to the Freedom of Information and Protection of Privacy Office.

-Students and parents of students should be aware that information about a student cannot be released to a third party, including a parent, without a written, signed release from the student or a court order.
+Students should be aware that information about a student cannot be released to a third party, including a parent, without written, signed consent from the student or a valid court order.

 Confidentiality of student records

-UFV will give information to government agencies for statistical uses, and will honour requests according to provisions of the BC Freedom of Information and Protection of Privacy Act.
-The BC Provincial Education number (PEN) is required for research into student participation.
-Student personal information given on the application form is used to verify or assign a PEN.
-Any personal information used for research purposes will be in non-identifiable form.
+UFV will share information with government agencies for statistical purposes, and will respond to requests for access to records according to provisions of the Freedom of Information and Protection of Privacy Act.
+The B.C.
+Provincial Education number (PEN) is required for research into student participation.
+Students’ personal information provided on the application form is used to verify or assign a PEN.
+Any personal information collected for research purposes will be disseminated in non-identifiable form.

-Student names, addresses, telephone numbers, and ID numbers will be given to the Student Union Society to assist in the delivery of services and conduct of elections.
-Names and addresses of graduates are given to the UFV Alumni Association.
+Student names, addresses, telephone numbers, and ID numbers will be shared with the Student Union Society to assist in the delivery of services and the conduct of elections.
+Names and addresses of graduates are shared with the UFV Alumni Association.

 Security of your student records